-People preparing to survive in a world that has been slammed by some major catastrophe on an apocalyptic scale need to know how to grow their own food.
+Preppers and those who are preparing to survive in a world that has been slammed by some major catastrophe know they need to grow their own food.
 A survival garden is a must in order to put food on the table.
-Gardening takes on a whole new meaning when the food you grow is all there is.
-There won’t be a backup plan, like the grocery store or the farmer’s market.
+Gardening takes on a whole new meaning when the food you grow is all you have.
+When you don’t have a backup plan, like the grocery store or the farmer’s market, you are dependent on what the ground gives you.

 Planning Per Person